CodingJellyfish/OI-Venture/README.md

 An adventure story featuring a couple of Chinese programming geniuses.

-## For competitional programmers or OIers
+## For competitive programmers or OIers

 This project is completely written in C++.
 However, it might not be readable for you.
 As a result, I wrote a [`manual`](/doc/code.md) for you.